ChihLi/chihli.github.io/_pages/portfolio.md

 **Beyond Linear Relationships in Multi-Fidelity Modeling**
 Traditional multi-fidelity models assume a simple linear relationship between low- and high-fidelity simulations.
 But real-world systems are rarely that simple.

-In [this work](https://doi.org/10.1080/00401706.2024.2320211) (Heo and Sung, 2025), we introduce the **RNA (Recursive Non-Additive) model**, allowing flexible nonlinear dependence across fidelities and improving predictive accuracy in complex applications.
+In [this work](https://doi.org/10.1080/00401706.2024.2320211) (Heo and Sung, 2025), we introduce the **RNA (Recursive Non-Additive) model**, allowing flexible nonlinear dependence across fidelities while retaining **closed-form expressions for the posterior mean and variance**.
+This preserves the analytical tractability of Gaussian processes and improves predictive accuracy in complex applications.

 Open-source implementation: [RNAmf (CRAN)](https://cran.r-project.org/web/packages/RNAmf/index.html).